intel/confidential-cloud-native-primitives/service/measurement-server/README.md

 2. Play with the service

 Use the `grpcurl` as the tool to play with the service.
-Please follow the [official documentation](https://github.com/fullstorydev/grpcurl) to install grpcurl
+Please follow the [official documentation](https://github.com/fullstorydev/grpcurl) to install grpcurl.

 Get TDX RTMR measurement of register index equal to 0:
 ```